bacontime/games-mirror/rules/abstract-dameo.md

 - Capturing is mandatory.
 If you can capture a piece, you can't choose to make a non-capturing move.
 - Multiple captures can happen in a turn.
     - If the piece you just moved can capture again, it can and must do so as part of the same turn.
-    - The captured pieces are removed at the end of the turn.
+    - In most variant, the captured pieces are removed at the end of the turn.
 You can't capture the same piece twice, and dead pieces can thus sometimes 'block' additional captures.
+    - In other variants, captured pieces are immediately removed.
+But pieces cannot immediate turn 180 for back-to-back captures.
 - When multiple captures are available:
     - In some variants, you may freely choose which capture you want to do.
     - In other variants, You must choose a sequence which captures as many pieces as possible.